 We have a rolling programme of health and lifestyle surveys to ensure that we have up to date information on the main risk factors in our population (weight, physical activity, smoking, alcohol and drug misuse, etc.).
 Every year we also focus on different additional topics.
 These topics are chosen because the information gained from the survey will feed directly into service planning.

-For more details on how the Isle of Man Department of Health and Social Care uses and protects your personal information view the DHSC Privacy Notice
+For more details on how the Cabinet office uses and protects your personal information view the Cabinet Office Privacy Notice

 For details on how the Public Health Directorate protects your personal marketing information visit their Marketing Statement